Can Tesla's Dizzying Valuation Ahead Of S&P Inclusion Last? Analysts Are Divided

 Tesla Inc (NASDAQ: TSLA) has returned 664.74% on a year-to-date basis and surged nearly 790% in one year but some analysts and experts believe the automaker’s stock is due for a reversal of fortune post its addition to the S&P 500 while others disagree.

 The Tesla Naysayers: Last week, JP Morgan analyst Ryan Brinkman reiterated his Underperform rating for the Elon Musk-led company and raised his price target from $80 to $90.
-Brinkman said he was at a loss to explain the dramatic rise of Tesla’s stock in a year while at the same time analysts have on average lowered their EPS estimates for the EV firm for every year between 2020 and 2024.
+Brinkman said he was at a loss to explain the dramatic rise of Tesla’s stock in a year while at the same time analysts have on average lowered their EPS estimates for the EV firm for every year between, and including, 2020 and 2024.

 Similarly, last week, Jeffries analyst Philippe Houchois downgraded the Palo Alto, California-based automaker’s stock from Buy to Hold but raised his price target from $500 to $600.